Understanding House Edge and RTP at Crypto Casinos (2025 Guide)

 Does the house always win?
 Yes.
 But so can you.

-What Is House Edge?
+What Is a House Edge?

 The concept of house edge is relatively simple: it’s a mathematical advantage that casinos keep for themselves to remain profitable.